Quickstart

 };

-const app = createIntegrationApp(myIntegration, {
+const app = await createIntegrationApp(myIntegration, {

 databasePath: env.DATABASE_PATH ?? './data/store.sqlite',